The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 To sign up for a medical and social examination, you will need:

-• application (can be filled in by the citizen himself or by his representative);
+• application (can be filled out by both the citizen himself and his representative);

 • identity document (original and copy);

-• referral to ITU issued by the attending physician;
+• referral to medical examination issued by the attending physician;

 • work book (original and copy);